zoeskan/MCB185/unit8-data.md

 + `80demo.py`
 + `81prosite.py`
 + `82kozak.py`
++ `84pwm.py`

 ### 82kozak.py ###

 Create a PWM for the Kozak consensus (translation intiation) for E.coli.
-Output the file in JSON, JASPAR, and TRANSFAC formats.
+Output the file in JASPAR and TRANSFAC formats.

 ### 83splicesites.py ###

 Create PWMs for the splice donor and acceptor sites using the FASTA and GFF files from the model organisms.
-Output the file in JSON, JASPAR, and TRANSFAC formats.
+Output the file in JASPAR and TRANSFAC formats.

+### 84pwm.py ###

+Create a program that matches PWMs to sequences.
+The program should work with both JASPAR or TRANSFAC file, and auto-detect the file type.